madprops/blog/docs/mallcode/mallcode.md

 The `HUD` contains a button to toggle beep sounds, an indicator with the current zone name, and the number of players connected to that particular zone.

+On the left there are the last 10 nouns typed in that zone.
+Which are words that are at least 3 chars in length that exist in a nouns list.

 ---

 The current letter formed by players is shown in white, and after another delay, the composed word is shown in yellow.